Civilians in Conflict Affected Areas

 Canada has taken an active role at the international level in promoting the rights and well-being of internally displaced persons.
 We have been active in discussions at the UN Security Council, the UN Commission on Human Rights, the UN General Assembly, and the UN Economic and Social Council, in regional fora and on a bilateral basis, seeking to identify practical solutions to the challenge of internal displacement.
 Canada has also directly supported the Office of the UN Representative of the Secretary-General on the human rights of internally displaced persons and collaborated on a number of initiatives through the Global Peace and Security Program.

-Building on our commitment to seek solutions to the problem of internal displacement, Department of Foreign Affairs and International Trade (DFAIT) will continue to support activities that improve the humanitarian response to internally displaced persons, encourage a better understanding of internally displaced persons’ concerns and seek to address the root causes of displacement.
-DFAIT’s efforts seek to prevent violent conflict from erupting; to respond to ongoing crises; and to help construct the foundations of stability in countries emerging from crises, all of which help internally displaced persons to return.
+Building on our commitment to seek solutions to the problem of internal displacement, Department of Foreign Affairs, Trade and Development Canada (DFATD) will continue to support activities that improve the humanitarian response to internally displaced persons, encourage a better understanding of internally displaced persons’ concerns and seek to address the root causes of displacement.
+DFATD’s efforts seek to prevent violent conflict from erupting; to respond to ongoing crises; and to help construct the foundations of stability in countries emerging from crises, all of which help internally displaced persons to return.

 The Office of the United Nations High Commissioner for Refugees (UNHCR) is the primary inter-governmental agency specifically mandated to protect and assist refugees.
 It leads and coordinates international action to protect refugees and resolve refugee problems around the world, and is an important actor in the field to address the needs of its persons of concern.
 Canada is among its top ten donors.